-- 7.1 The amount of surplus cash available for investment during the year was consistently higher than the level anticipated in the budget; although the overall rate of interest earned was 0.86% lower than budget.
-The capital loans to a Housing Association were not made and this contributed to the lower rate of return for the year.
-These loans are now anticipated to be made in 2017/18.
-Once again the return from the Local Authorities Mutual Investment Trust (LAMIT) pooled property fund produced an excellent income return for the Authority earning 5.87%.
-The income budget for 2016/17 anticipated £604,800 would be earned in interest from an average balance of £25.2m at a rate of 2.4%.
-A total of £546,776 was earned from investments over the year from an average balance of £35.6m at an average rate of interest of 1.54%.
-This resulted in an adverse variance against the budget of £58,024 in respect of investment income - 7.2 The current economic climate along with the associated reductions in central government funding continues to have a direct impact on the finances of the Authority.
-Income from investments continues to deliver a revenue stream to the Authority and the key treasury management principles for investment continue to be security of the capital sum. - 7.3 The Authority remained free of long term debt at 31 March 2017.
-There are currently no plans to undertake any new long-term borrowing and any short-term cash shortfall can easily be covered as short-term borrowing for cash flow purposes is readily available on the money markets.
+- 9.1 The amount of surplus cash available for investment during the year was consistently higher than the level anticipated in the budget; although the overall rate of interest earned was 0.31% lower than budget.
+The capital loans to the Housing Association have now been made, although later than anticipated, this contributed to higher balances overall but the slight reduction in the rate of return forecast.
+In line with the Authority's Treasury Management Strategy for 2017/18 an additional £6m was invested in pooled funds.
+The income budget for 2017/18 anticipated £837k would be earned in interest from an average balance of £32.2m at a rate of 2.6%.
+A total of £935k was earned from investments over the year from an average balance of £40.7m at an average rate of interest of 2.29%.
+This resulted in a positive variance against the budget of £98k in respect of investment income. - 9.2 The current economic climate along with the associated reductions in central government funding continues to have a direct impact on the finances of the Authority.
+Income from investments continues to deliver a revenue stream to the Authority and the key treasury management principles for investment continue to be security of the capital sum. - 9.3 The Authority remained free of long term debt as at 31 March 2018.
+There were two new significant capital schemes agreed at the end of the 2017/18 financial year in relation to the North Norfolk Sports Hub (£3.2m) and the re-provision of the Splash leisure centre (£10.7m) and as these schemes progress over the coming years decisions will need to be taken as to the best method of financing these works and this will include consideration of borrowing.
+At present any short-term cash shortfall can easily be covered as short-term borrowing for cash flow purposes is readily available.

-8. Capital
+10. Capital